-In November 1919, President Woodrow Wilson proclaimed November 11 as the first commemoration of Armistice Day.
+In November 1919, President Woodrow Wilson proclaimed November 11 as the first commemoration of Armistice Day, signifying the end of World War I in 1918.
 In an address to the nation on that day, he said, “To us in America the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service, and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of nations.”

 Armistice Day was set aside to honor veterans of World War I. But after World War II required the greatest mobilization of soldiers, sailors, Marines, and airmen in the nation’s history, a World War II veteran from Birmingham, Alabama named Raymond Weeks had an idea to expand Armistice Day to celebrate all veterans.

-In 1947, Weeks led a delegation to Washington, D.C., to urge then-Army Chief of Staff General Dwight Eisenhower to create a national holiday that honored all veterans.
+In 1946, Weeks led a delegation to Washington, D.C., to urge then-Army Chief of Staff General Dwight Eisenhower to create a national holiday that honored all veterans.
+Birmingham hosted the first Veterans Day activities in 1947 which included a World Peace Banquet and a Parade.
 In 1954, President Eisenhower signed legislation establishing November 11th as Veterans Day.

 Check out this great video